 However, the processing of the raw fiber to the actual materials has a bigger environmental impact than most other fibers.
 As for the sustainability of fur, it is easier to say.
 The fur comes from mink, foxes, and beavers amongst several other animals.
 These animals are often held on farms specifically for their fur.
 It costs a lot of lands, energy, food, and water to grow these animals, and other than the fur nothing is used.
 This makes fur a very unsustainable material compared to leather, and silk.

 Something that also should be talked about is how many luxury brands burn excess inventory in order to maintain their high prices and keep their products scarce.
 This is a massive waste and has detrimental effects on the environment.

 Another sustainability issue is that many brands are guilty of greenwashing their brand.
-Greenwashing is that brands spend a lot of money to convince their consumers of their sustainability policies.
-It is an action to cover up their unsustainable practices, such as the uses of chemicals and the damage they do to the environment.
+Greenwashing is when brands spend a lot of money to convince their consumers of their sustainability policies.
+It is an action to cover up their unsustainable practices, such as the use of chemicals and the damage they do to the environment.

 Luxury brands aren’t as perfect as they seem, but many luxury brands are working on incorporating sustainability strategies into their brand.
 Gucci, for example, is planning to reduce its total environmental footprint by 40 percent by 2025, and its greenhouse gas emissions by 50 percent.